 If you buy Medicare Part A coverage, you must also enroll in Medicare Part B and pay those monthly premiums.

-The 2020 monthly premium for Part A coverage can be up to $458 per month.
-The monthly premium for Medicare Part B coverage is typically $144.60.
-But you may have to pay a higher Part B premium if you have a higher income level.
+The 2022 monthly premium for Part A coverage can be up to $499 per month.
+The monthly premium for Medicare Part B coverage is typically $170.10, but you may have to pay a higher Part B premium if you have a higher income level.

 What if I’ve worked, but not long enough?

 You can still get Medicare Part A coverage, even if you don’t fully meet the work requirement of 40 credits.
-Here’s how it works:
+Here’s what you’ll pay in 2022:

 Part A is the only part of Medicare that requires a specific amount of work history.
 You can enroll in Medicare parts B, C, and D without a work history.